This article suits more for a blog, but I've decided to share this information on our articles section.

 I have not found any good article on this topic, or maybe I just can't search properly :(

 We, MyChat developers, are using the TURN server for Windows that I built back in 2015 when we started to develop calls in the chat.
 Now I want to update it.
-But I've faced the struggle with repeat building of the TURN server.
+But I've faced the struggle with the repeated building of the TURN server.
 I did it before, but I completely forgot how.

 After some googling, I found a general guide for building coturn in the blog of Muaz Khan.
 But I saw a typical Linux-like picture: several points with no details.